HOGENT-Web/csharp-ch-9-exercise-1/README.md

 9. Initialize a connection in the `StartUp` of the `Server`
 10. Add a private default constructor for every class in the `Domain`.
 11. Read through this documentation: [Persist value objects as owned entity types](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/implement-value-objects#persist-value-objects-as-owned-entity-types-in-ef-core-20-and-later) and make every `ValueObject` an owned entity type.
-    - Create seperate `IEntityConfiguration` subclasses per class that needs modification, see the [documentation](https://www.learnentityframeworkcore.com/configuration/fluent-api#separate-configuration-classes) for more info.
+    - Create seperate `IEntityTypeConfiguration` subclasses per class that needs modification, see the [documentation](https://www.learnentityframeworkcore.com/configuration/fluent-api#separate-configuration-classes) for more info.
     - For readonly properties, you need to specify the property in the model builder or Entity Framework won't add it to the database.
 An alternative is to add a private setter but this is bad practice because it's not obvious why the setter is private and it's not clear at first sight which properties are stored in the database.
     - Set a precision of 12 and a scale of 10 for the `Value` of class `Money`
     - Read through the [documentation](https://docs.microsoft.com/en-us/ef/core/what-is-new/ef-core-6.0/whatsnew#changes-to-owned-optional-dependent-handling) on how to make a `ValueObject` required.
 Make sure you add the required navigation property and also mark the renamed column required.